Hunnser86/android-crime-reporting-app/README.md

      * **Visitor Goals**

        *  Visitors should be able to easily navigate the site
-       *  Perform C.R.U.D functions on any information stored
+       *  Perform C.R.U.D functions on any reports
+       *  Have confirmation about the actions they have taken
 ---
  ## Structure